Data protection information for customers and business partners

 - this processing is carried out using automated procedures.

-Right of objection:
+Right of object:

 10. Am I obliged to provide data?